SchneHa/P1-WiFi-Gateway/README.md

 **English Version:**

-P1-WiFi-Gateway with suppert for cFos Power Brain Wallbox P1 wifi gateway 2022
+P1-WiFi-Gateway with support for cFos Power Brain Wallbox

+P1 wifi gateway 2022

 This software combines various components in one handy package.